nens/threedi-docs/source/h_subgrid.rst

 Subgrid method
 ==============

 Flow is strongly affected by the bathymetry.
-Therefore, to simulate flow accurately, information of the bathymetry is crucial.
-To illustrate the importance of a well described bathymetry, consider the three flows in a flume shown in the Figure below.
+To simulate flow accurately, information on the bathymetry is crucial.
+To illustrate the importance of a well-described bathymetry, consider the three flows in a flume shown in the Figure below.
 While the bathymetry differs only slightly, the flow behaves completely different.

 Nowadays, detailed bathymetry information becomes more and more available.
 However, it is difficult to take detailed grid information into account, without a strong increase in computational cost.
-In search of an optimal balance between computational cost and accuracy, the so-called subgrid method (:cite:t:`Casulli2009`, :cite:t:`Casulli2011`, :cite:t:`Stelling2015`, :cite:t:`Volp2013`) is developed and implemented in 3Di.
+In search of an optimal balance between computational cost and accuracy, the so-called subgrid method (:cite:t:`Casulli2009`, :cite:t:`Casulli2011`, :cite:t:`Stelling2015`, :cite:t:`Volp2013`) was developed and implemented in 3Di.

 .. figure:: image/b1_3.png
    :figwidth: 600 px